jarvisdreams9/cfn-samples/readme.md

 1) __Ref__ may not always point to Parameters, as it may reference LogicalResourceIds as well.
 2) Even though CFNX can parse all __Ref__ intrinsic functions and use templateParameterValues to resolve them, it is not appropriate to intrude with cloudformation processing as there could be other transforms dependent on __Ref__ values like Serverless (SAM).

+Being said that you can use Ref and GetAtt in Resource level properties, but not at Template Processing